Lecturer awarded Hilda Taba Award for significant contribution to social studies in California

 The Hilda Taba award is yet another acknowledgement of Baron's productive and illustrious career.
 After attending UCLA and the University of Nairobi in Kenya and receiving his B.A. from UCI, Baron began his educational career working in low-SES schools at both the elementary and secondary level as a member of the National Teacher Corps program.
 He went on to teach at the elementary, middle and high school level before serving as a school principal at both the elementary and middle school level.
+In 1989, Baron received his teaching credential from UCI.

 As a principal, Baron led South Lake Middle School in the Irvine Unified School District to No. 1 in the OC Register's ranking of all middle schools in Orange County.
 South Lake was the only school to be ranked in the top three for the first four years the paper compiled such rankings, based on a review of state-mandated educational data.